 Risks

-Vesa previa typically causes no problems for either the mother or baby, until the water breaks.
+Vesa previa typically causes no problems for either the mother or baby until the water breaks.
 This can tear the blood vessels, resulting in the baby losing a life-threatening amount of blood.

 A pregnant woman may be at increased risk for vasa previa if she:

-- Has a velamentous insertion of the cord (the umbilical cord inserts abnormally into the fetal membranes, instead of the center of the placenta)
+Has a velamentous insertion of the cord (the umbilical cord inserts abnormally into the fetal membranes instead of the center of the placenta)

-- Has placenta previa (a low-lying placenta that covers part or all of the cervix) or certain other placental abnormalities
+Has placenta previa (a low-lying placenta that covers part or all of the cervix) or certain other placental abnormalities

-- Is expecting more than one baby
+Is expecting more than one baby

 Vasa Previa Management

-To prevent a fatal outcome for the baby, it is crucially important is to detect vasa previa before going into labor.
+To prevent a fatal outcome for the baby, it is crucially important to detect vasa previa before going into labor.
 When vasa previa is diagnosed by ultrasound earlier in pregnancy, fetal deaths generally can be prevented by delivering the baby by cesarean section at about 35 weeks of gestation.

-There are suggestions that color Doppler ultrasound can be used to visualize the blood vessels in high-risk cases and if required elective cesarean performed at 35–36 weeks in cases diagnosed as vasa previa.
+There are suggestions that color Doppler ultrasound can be used to visualize the blood vessels in high-risk cases and, if required, elective cesarean performed at 35–36 weeks in cases diagnosed as vasa previa.

 Rare Placental Abnormalities